 is a filmmaker with a diverse range of talents combining different techniques and approaches, working across traditional hand drawn 2D, stop-motion, digital imagery and live-action.
 Anna's first music video won a Bafta at the New Talent Awards.
 More recently Anna has directed the short film 'What is Beauty?' released for International Women's Days 2018, which has received over 15 million hits.

 is an architect, curator, educator and lecturer of experimental forms of art and architectural practice.
 She specializes in the making of alternative architecture histories and futures.
 Since August 2018 she has been Director of the Architectural Association in London.

 is an interaction and media design artist.
-Together with Roel Wouters she is head of the Amsterdam based studio Moniker.
+Together with Roel Wouters she is head of the Amsterdam based Studio Moniker.
 With Moniker, they explore characteristics of technology, and how it influences our daily lives.
 They are experts in participatory projects and have a warm heart for the web, film and performances.
-Together with Edo Paulus and Jonathan Puckey, Moniker authored the Conditional Design Manifesto.
+Moniker authored the Conditional Design Manifesto, with Edo Paulus and Jonathan Puckey.

 is an inter-disciplinary practitioner focused on architecture and city culture and children's right to the city.
 She is a founding member of Assemble, where she delivered more than 15 major projects over ten years.
 Her work as a writer and filmmaker has been broadcast on the BBC, exhibited at the Venice Biennale, and published in E-Flux, among many others.

 is head of design, founder & CEO of Teenage Engineering.
 Personal work has been recognised in magazines such as New York Times, Vanity Fair, GQ, Vogue, Wall Street Journal, Wallpaper, Wired, Popular Mechanics, G3 and many more across the globe.
 He believes in making products for everyone, no matter where you live or what language you speak.